 Your medications

-- If your groin aches, rest and take Acetaminophen (Tylenol® or Tylenol® products) as needed.
-Not to exceed the maximum recommended dosage. - Restart all your usual medications unless your doctor tells you not to. - Fill any new prescriptions and follow directions.
+- If your groin aches, rest and take acetaminophen (Tylenol® or Tylenol® products) as needed. - Restart all your usual medications unless your doctor tells you not to. - Fill any new prescriptions and follow directions.

 Call 911 if you have: